lyb1234567/Third-year-lectures/EEE317/Lecture 1/Lecture 1.md

 S_{no}(w)=\frac{K^{2}w^{2}}{\alpha^{2}}\eta
 $$

-where $\eta$ it the white noise which has the same magnitude of  output frequency
+where $\eta$ it the white noise which has the same magnitude of  output frequency and the **white noise is independent of system frequency**

 Hence the noise output from the demodulator will increase with the square of the frequency deviation.